You can now buy a pill over the counter, but a conservative backlash is promoting anti-contraceptive disinformation.

 • Legal experts have asserted that a footnote in Justice Alito’s majority opinion in the case of Burwell v.
 Hobby Lobby Stores, Inc., which held that religious protections allow employers to deny contraceptive access to employees, laid the groundwork for legally reclassifying common forms of contraception as abortion.
 The opinion states that the four contraceptive methods challenged by the owners of Hobby Lobby “may have the effect of preventing an already fertilized egg from developing any further by inhibiting its attachment to the uterus.”
 In a related footnote, Alito suggests that the plaintiffs' personal opinion deserves equal weight as established medical science: “The owners of the companies involved in these cases and others who believe that life begins at conception regard these four methods as causing abortions, but federal regulations, which define pregnancy as beginning at implantation…do not so classify them.”

-• In his concurring opinion in the Dobbs case that overturned federal protection for access to abortion, Justice Thomas wrote that SCOTUS “should reconsider all of this Court’s substantive due process precedents, including Griswold, Lawrence, and Obergefell...” and characterized these cases as “demonstrably erroneous.”
+• In his concurring opinion in the Dobbs case that overturned federal protection for access to abortion, Justice Thomas wrote that SCOTUS “should reconsider all of this Court’s substantive due process precedents, including Griswold, Lawrence, and Obergefell,” and characterized these cases as “demonstrably erroneous.”

-During the Senate floor debate on this vote, Sen. Bill Cassidy promoted disinformation about the definition of contraception, making false connections between the bill language and the impact:
+In 2024, nearly the entire Republican House congressional caucus rejected the Right to Contraception Act, with many falsely claiming that guaranteeing access to contraception equates to abortion access.
+During the Senate floor debate on this vote, Sen. Bill Cassidy (R-LA) promoted disinformation about the definition of contraception, making false connections between the bill language and the impact:

 “The bill defines contraception so broadly that it likely also includes the right to a chemical abortion pill.
 It eviscerates conscious protections for health care providers outlined in RFRA.
 And it prioritizes abortion provider Planned Parenthood, preventing the government from funding life-affirming organizations.”